-Today, I am selecting works for archiving, a careful process of archiving contemporary paintings within the larger structure of my oeuvre.
+Why am I sitting on the floor?
+Because today I am selecting works for archiving, a careful process of archiving paintings within the larger structure of my oeuvre.

 Selecting Work for the Archive